 “Events such as the Crucible are vital for new researchers for many reasons.
 The training aspect is very important and the choice of subjects covered and the trainers employed for this were on the whole excellent.”

 “Extremely useful exercise, it has created a new inter-school university research community.
 I have started a collaboration with somebody that was introduced to me by another member attending the Stirling Crucible so very useful also on that front.
 The dinners were also a great opportunity to meet key people in the University.”

 “I have found the whole event very useful and it has satisfied fully my expectations.
 I've learnt a lot of new things that will definitely help me to plan and develop my research, and it has given me the chance to meet other peers across the University.
 It's interesting to know that there are many researchers from other departments who work in areas of common interest.”

 “This was a great opportunity to meet young, like-minded people from across the University and collaborate with them on different inter-disciplinary topics.
 We had the freedom to think freely, express views honestly, share experiences with each other.”

-These will be paid for those staff normally based at Highland/Western Isles campuses, and at the marine Environment Research Lab.
+These will be paid for those staff normally based off-campus.

-Accommodation will be provided for all participants during the three labs
+Overnight accommodation, in the Stirling Court Hotel, will be provided for all participants during the three labs.

-Stirling Crucible is open to all research staff, Impact Fellows, and academic staff.
+Stirling Crucible is open to all research staff, impact fellows, and academic staff from all faculties.

-Please note that you should be able to attend all three labs & associated evening activities.
+Please note that you should be able to attend all three labs and associated evening activities.